Liquid Democracy or Direct Democracy? One Theoretical Result and Two Experiments: Introduction

+The direct comparison between delegation and abstention, central to our work, is not the focus of these works.
+Information aggregation under abstention has been studied either in models with pure common interest, like ours (McMurray, 2013), or when partisan voters are present (as in Feddersen and Pesendorfer, 1996).
+Morton and Tyran (2011), Mengel and Rivas (2017), and Battaglini et al. (2010) test experimentally the two models, with and without partisan voters, in small committees, but again without the comparison to delegation.

-The second strand of related works are studies of Liquid Democracy.
-Most belong either in normative political theory or in computer science.
-Green-Armytage (2015) and Blum and Zuber (2016) discuss what they see as normative advantages of Liquid Democracy, on both epistemic and equalitarian reasons: decisions are taken by better informed voters, and at the same time LD avoids the creation of a detached class of semi-permanent professional representatives.
-Because the focus is normative, these studies do not analyze strategic incentives.
-The computer science literature is instead largely concerned with understanding how LD would work in practice.
-It models behavior via a priori algorithms and studies rich interactions where delegation takes place on networks (Christoff and Grossi, 2017; Kahng, Mackenzie and Procaccia, 2018; Bloembergen, Grossi and Lackner, 2019; Caragiannis and Michas, 2019).
+The second strand of related works are studies of LD, mostly in normative political theory and computer science.
+Green-Armytage (2015) and Blum and Zuber (2016) discuss LD's possible advantages, for both epistemic and egalitarian reasons: decisions are taken by better informed voters, and LD avoids the creation of a class of semi-permanent professional representatives.
+The focus is normative, and these studies do not analyze strategic incentives.
+The computer science literature is instead largely concerned with how LD can work in practice.
+It models behavior via a priori algorithms and studies rich interactions where delegation takes place on networks (Christoff and Grossi, 2017; Kahng, Mackenzie and Procaccia, 2018; Bloembergen, Grossi and Lackner, 2019; Caragiannis and Michas, 2019; Berinsky et al., 2025).
 These authors connect LD to the social choice tradition, but here too strategic considerations are absent.
 An exception is Armstrong and Larson (2021) which discusses the informational trade-off involved in delegation and focuses on a Nash equilibrium.
-The paper retains the algorithmic flavor of this literature by modeling the delegation choice as sequential; the common interest nature of the problem, together with the added assumptions of complete information and costly voting, then results in the equilibrium superiority of delegation over universal majority voting.
-The theoretical conclusion is thus similar to ours, but the model and the assumptions driving the result differ.
-Strategic concerns are at the heart of two recent paper in economics, Ravindran (2021) and Dhillon et al. (2021).
-In Ravindran's model, voters' types are binary and known, with either high or low information accuracy, and the goal is the characterization of the efficient equilibrium.
-With a single expert, optimal delegation is defined precisely; with multiple experts, complications can arise although, as in Armstrong and Larson, they can be solved if delegation decisions are sequential.
-Dhillon et al. study delegation in a model à la Feddersen and Pesendorfer (1996), with partisan voters and perfectly informed experts.
-As in the papers just discussed, they show that under complete information delegation has desirable properties: the game is dominance-solvable and delegation allows voters to coordinate on the best equilibrium.
-With incomplete information, multiple equilibria are more difficult to avoid and results are weaker.
-None of these works is experimental.
+The paper retains the algorithmic flavor of this literature by modeling the delegation choice as sequential; with common interest, complete information, and costly voting, sequential choice results in the equilibrium superiority of delegation over all-voting majority rule.
+The theoretical conclusion is thus similar to ours, but the assumptions driving the result differ.